 In our Listening Circles, we practice diving deeper into the themes of our shared inquiry.
 The circle is an intentional space that we set together, based on mindful presence, sharing stories from personal experience, deep listening, witnessing, and confidentiality.

 In our practice sessions, we cultivate our skills as facilitators and practitioners.
 These include contemplative, scientific, co-creative, participatory, and other practices.
 One example is the “Playful Academic” sessions that are facilitated by our member Annika:

-Our community meetings are gently facilitated open spaces for welcoming new members, reconnecting with each other, and engaging in conversation.
-Structure and flow are more emergent in these meetings.
+Our “open conversation” meetings are gently facilitated open spaces for welcoming new members, reconnecting with each other, and engaging in open conversation.
+Structure, flow, and themes are more emergent in these community meetings.

 Our first collaborative project was to co-create an abstract, titled “The Mindful Researcher: Transforming Academia from Within“, that led to a presentation at the Contemplative Research Conference (CRC) hosted by Mind & Life in November 2020.

-We have been applying participatory methods, collaborative decision-making and co-design practices for various emergent initiatives.
+We have been applying participatory methods, collaborative decision-making and co-design practices within our group, as well as for various emergent initiatives.